gbenedetti22/cm_project2025/report/Introduction.md

 As previously described, this project aims to implement an SVR that leverages the Level Bundle Method for optimization.
 However, the goal is not to achieve a fully optimized SVR in terms of hyperparameters or generalization performance on the dataset cause this would require additional tuning techniques such as grid search or k-fold cross-validation, which are beyond the scope of this project.

 Nevertheless, we will present the error achieved using the Mean Squared Error (MSE) metric, along with the selected hyperparameters.
-Additionally, we will compare our implementation against MATLAB's native SVR solver, which will be used as an oracle.
-Although our goal is not to match the oracle's performance, this comparison will provide useful insights into the effectiveness of our approach.
+Additionally, we will compare our implementation against SVR general solver (A1), which will be used as an oracle.

 ## Conclusion